+In this section, we investigate how, under both non-contrastive and contrastive training methods, ShareNorm and SepNorm respectively affect the uniformity of learned embeddings and further classification performances.

-\paragraph{Experiment setup.} We pretrain MAE on the STL10 dataset via four different losses: \begin{itemize} \item MAE loss $\calL_\mathrm{MAE}$ without any $\calL_\calU$ on \CLS and token embeddings. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_\calU$ on the \CLS embeddings.
-We treat all \CLS embeddings within the same batch (except itself) as negative instances. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_\calU$ on the token embeddings.
-We treat all token embeddings within the same batch or same images (except itself) as negative instances. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_\calU$ on both \CLS and token embeddings. \end{itemize} We choose $\lambda=\{0, 0.01,0.1,1\}$.
+\paragraph{Experiment setup.} We pretrain MAE on the STL10 dataset via four different losses: \begin{itemize} \item MAE loss $\calL_\mathrm{MAE}$ without any $\calL_{\mathrm{unif}}$ on \CLS and token embeddings.
+This setting is a study with MAE training only. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_{\mathrm{unif}}$ on the \CLS embeddings.
+We treat all \CLS embeddings within the same batch (except itself) as negative instances. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_{\mathrm{unif}}$ on the token embeddings.
+We treat all token embeddings within the same batch or same images (except itself) as negative instances. \item MAE loss $\calL_\mathrm{MAE}$ with $\calL_{\mathrm{unif}}$ on both \CLS and token embeddings. \end{itemize} We choose $\lambda=\{0, 0.01,0.1,1\}$.
 Note that the second loss with $\lambda=0.1$ corresponds to the U-MAE~\citep{zhang2022mask}.
 We also replace the normalization layer of the ViT in MAE with one of the following: \{LN, BN, BN+LN, BN+BN\}.